michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0038.md

 ### Definition
 - adj: being present everywhere at once
 ### Family
+- ubiquitous: ubiquitously, ubiquitousness+
-ubiquitous: ubiquitously, ubiquitousness+;ubiquity: ubiquities, ubiquitous
+- ubiquity: ubiquities, ubiquitous
 ### Examples
 - As a ubiquitous, cross-border commons, it often defies notions of state sovereignty.
 - The second ugly event is the continuation of the ubiquitous misinformation on climate change.